yamotech/activerecord-dbt/README.md

       - unique
       - not_null
   - name: tags
-    description: |-
-      # Write a logical_name of the 'tags' table.
+    description: Write a logical_name of the 'tags' table.
-      Write a description of the 'tags' table.
     columns:
     - name: id
       description: id